• Skip to main content

 • destroys Vitamin C, and Alters Lactose

-• makes Calcium Unavailable to us
+• makes Calcium unavailable to us

-• destroys some Iodine
+• destroys available Iodine

 The butter made from this milk contains what Weston A. Price called the ‘x’-factor, helpful in rebuilding health.